Murder and Manslaughter Criminal Defence Solicitors

-Involuntary manslaughter cases vary widely, therefore the sentence for this crime is dependant upon the circumstances of the death.
+Involuntary manslaughter cases vary widely, therefore the sentence for this crime is dependent upon the circumstances of the death.
 Sentences will be arranged in the Crown Court and can range from heavy fines to life imprisonment.

 We are highly regarded across the legal profession with a reputation as criminal law experts.
-We have an incredible breadth of knowledge that will help us to provide you with in-depth legal advice, ensure that you have a full understanding of your situation and assemble a robust defence for your case.
+We have an incredible breadth of knowledge that will help us to provide you with in-depth legal advice, ensure that you have a full understanding of your situation and assemble a robust defence for your manslaughter or murder case.

 24 HOUR AVAILABILITY